oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 #### 9c.
 Updating the project configuration.

-Restarting eclipse so it recognises Lombok does not always trigger a rebuild or Maven update to remove the flagged problems, so we need to do that.
+Restarting eclipse so it recognizes Lombok does not always trigger a rebuild or Maven update to remove the flagged problems, so we need to do that.

 - Select the `cloud-native-setup`  project in the project explorer.
 Click right on them then chose `Maven` from the menu then `Update project`